gofynd/fdk-client-swift/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | companyId | integer | Company Id in which assets to be uploaded. |

-This API helps to create a Inventory export job.
+This API helps to get Inventory export history.

 *Success Response:*

-Returns a success response
+Returns a list of inventory export jobs

-Schema: `SuccessResponse`
+Schema: `InventoryExportJob`